janusdotai/bitrecs-subnet/README.md

 ## Subnet Goals
  - **Maximize sales for online retailers (ecommerce merchants)**

- - **Find, test and evaluate the best and most consistent LLMs that can produce quality, generalized recs**
+ - **Discover the best and most consistent LLMs that can produce quality, generalized recs**

 Common objectives shared by merchants: